Extra Help with Your Rent

 - Reductions in housing benefit or universal credit where the benefit cap has been applied

-- Rent shortfall to prevent a household becoming homeless whilst exploring housing alternatives
+- Rent shortfall to prevent a household from becoming homeless

 - Rent in advance